Navigating the News

 Published: 3rd November 2023

 The news can be scary, and your children may have questions about what’s going on and why.
-To help you navigate these discussions, our Editor in Chief Nicky Cox, MBE, shares a few tips focused on explaining scary news and assisting your children in understanding events like war.
+To help you navigate these discussions, our Acting Editor, Ian Eddy, shares a few tips to help your children understand events like war.

 2. Even if your child doesn’t mention bad news, don’t assume they are not troubled by it.
 They may be worrying quietly inside.
 Explain simply what has happened, taking care not to use sensationalised words that tend to be used by the national press.
 Let them voice their concerns too and have a conversation about it if they’d like to.